Hill and Moorland Leader Assessment

 - Completed a training course or been granted exemption by Mountain Training.

-- Have logged a minimum of 40 Quality Hillwalking Days in at least three different upland areas of the UK and Ireland.
+- Have logged a minimum of 40 Quality Hillwalking Days (Ideally on DLOG) in at least three different upland areas of the UK and Ireland.
 Some answers to frequently asked DLOG questions can be found on the Mountain Training website here.

 - Ideally hold a valid 16 hour first aid certificate relevant to working away from habitation.
 You can attend a course without a valid certificate, but the HML qualification will not be awarded until you have completed a first aid course.